nhejazi/conf_ser2021_txshift_covpn/README.md

 ## Oral Abstract Session Info

-* __Title__: TODO
+* __Title__: Evaluation of causal vaccine efficacy under stochastic interventional shifts of an immunologic marker in COVID-19 vaccine efficacy trials
-* _Keywords:_ causal inference, stochastic interventions, two-phase sampling, vaccine efficacy, COVID-19
+* _Keywords:_ causal inference, stochastic interventions, mediation analysis, interventional effects, two-phase sampling, immune correlate of protection, vaccine efficacy, COVID-19
-* _Authors:_ Nima Hejazi, David Benkeser, Peter Gilbert
+* _Authors:_ Nima Hejazi, Peter Gilbert, David Benkeser
 * _Session_: TBD
 * Date/Time: TBD

 ## Abstract

-Characters used: X/2000
+Initial efficacy assessments of vaccine candidates for COVID-19 have made for a promising start to curbing the pandemic.
+A critical next step is identifying immune correlates of protection, that could be used in the development of next-generation protective vaccine candidates.
+Deploying the classical tools of causal inference in service of such goals is obstructed by the historical focus of the field on static interventions, which cannot be applied to _quantitative_ immunologic marker measurements without simplifying assumptions.
+Stochastic interventions, which define the target parameter as the mean counterfactual outcome under shifted versions of the observed immunologic marker distribution, hold promise for circumventing such difficulties.
+Complicating analytic efforts further, vaccine efficacy trials regularly employ two-phase sampling of immunologic markers, necessitating careful adjustment for formal statistical inference.

-Causal inference has traditionally focused on the effects of static interventions, under which the magnitude of the treatment is set to a fixed, prespecified value for each unit.
-The evaluation of such interventions faces a host of issues, among them non-identification, violations of the assumption of positivity, and inefficiency.
-Stochastic interventions provide a promising solution to these fundamental issues by allowing for the target parameter to be defined as the mean counterfactual outcome under a hypothetically shifted version of the observed exposure distribution.
-Despite the promise of such approaches, real data analyses are often further complicated by economic constraints, such as when the primary variable of interest is far more expensive to collect than auxiliary covariates.
-Two-phase sampling schemes are often used to bypass such limitations -- unfortunately, their use produces side effects that require further adjustment when formal statistical inference is the principal goal of a study.
-We present a novel approach for use in such settings: augmented targeted minimum loss and one-step estimators for the causal effects of stochastic interventions, with guarantees of consistency, efficiency, and multiple robustness even in the presence of two-phase sampling.
-We further propose a technique that utilizes the estimated causal effects of stochastic interventions to construct a nonparametric working marginal structural model to summarize the effect of shifting an exposure variable on the outcome of interest, analogous to a dose-response analysis.
-Using data from the recent HVTN 505 HIV vaccine efficacy trial, we demonstrate this technique by assessing the effects of changes in post-vaccination immunogenicity on HIV-1 acquisition across a range of possible shifts, outlining a highly interpretable variable importance measure for ranking multiple immune responses based on their utility as immunogenicity study endpoints in future HIV-1 vaccine trials.
+We present a novel framework for evaluating _causal_ vaccine efficacy under stochastic interventional shifts of immunologic markers, with multiply robust, nonparametric-efficient estimators utilizing state-of-the-art machine learning in nuisance parameter estimation.
+Our effect definitions quantify how disease risk would change across counterfactual shifts of the observed immunogenicity of immunologic markers modulated by vaccination, similar to a dose-response analysis.
+Our framework readily incorporates corrections for two-phase sampling and right-censoring of disease endpoints, and defines vaccine efficacy by comparing counterfactual risks in vaccine and placebo arms.
+The approach, appearing in the correlates statistical analysis plan (https://doi.org/10.6084/m9.figshare.13198595) of the COVID-19 Prevention Network, is applied to mock data inspired by real-world vaccine efficacy trials to demonstrate how candidate correlates of protection may be evaluated by the impacts on disease risk of posited post-vaccination immunogenicity shifts.